BP (BP) Q4 2024 earnings summary

 Q4 2024 earnings summary

-Six strategic priorities in 2024 focused on safety, emissions reduction, business focus, efficiency, growth, and shareholder returns, with significant cost reductions and portfolio actions.
+Six strategic priorities in 2024 focused on safety, emissions reduction, business simplification, efficiency, growth, and shareholder returns, with significant cost reductions and portfolio actions.

-Upstream production increased 2% year-over-year to 2.36 million barrels per day, with plant reliability above 95%.
+Upstream production increased 2% to 2.36 million barrels per day, with plant reliability above 95%, but customer and products business, especially refining, faced challenges.

 Safety remained a core focus, with a reduction in Tier 1 process safety events, though a fatality occurred at a newly acquired bioenergy site in Brazil.